Dont’a Hightower, Happy To Be Back, Explains What Being A Patriot Means

 “It’s meant a lot,” Hightower said.
 “I’ve been here my whole career.
 It wasn’t a hard change for what I had in college, so I was definitely used to it.
 So it wasn’t a big change.
 I feel like I’ve had a lot of success in programs like this.
 Alabama and New England are not too far different.
 The culture around here, the teammates, the coaches is second to none anywhere.
 When it came down to my decision, it wasn’t too hard of a choice.”

 Hightower could see his first preseason action Friday night against the Detroit Lions.
-If he doesn’t play in the Patriots’ third preseason game, he might not take the field until Week 1 against the Kansas City Chiefs on Sept.
-7.
+If he doesn’t play in the Patriots’ third preseason game, he might not take the field until the Sept.
+7 regular-season opener against the Kansas City Chiefs.

 Thumbnail photo via Mark J. Rebilas/USA TODAY Sports Images